 This blog is my jump.

 I’m writing from the core because I want to share ideas, start conversations, and reflect on matters that matter — to me.
 Plus, I needed something to do while I waited to hear back from four literary agents about my novel.
-I am now repped by Carrie Howland, Empire Literary Agency.

 I’ve been married for almost 34 years.
 It hasn’t always been easy.
 In fact, it’s still not easy but my husband, Mark, lets me write whatever I want about him.
 We have five children.
 I try not to write about them too often, but sometimes I just can't help it.